microsoft/commercial-marketplace-solutions/function/ama-custom-billing-notification-webhook/README.md

 ![diagram](./images/Diagram4.png)
 3. Open **Data Explorer** and check container records.
 There should be a record for the newly created mananged app.
 ![diagram](./images/Diagram5.png)
-4. From publisher tenant open the solution resource group, open ApplicationInsight
+4. From publisher tenant open the solution resource group, open the created Application Insights resource
 5. From Logs, Run ther following query
 ```
 traces